-Grid Contests - also commonly known as Super Bowl Pools or Squares Contests - are a fun way to easily spice up any sporting event.
-Unlike fantasy football or contests where participants need to pick the winners, Grid Contests don’t require participants to bring any knowledge or strategy to the table.
+Squares Contests - also commonly known as Super Bowl Pools - are a fun way to easily spice up any sporting event.
+Unlike fantasy football or contests where participants need to pick the winners, Grid Contests don't require participants to bring any knowledge or strategy to the table.

 Inviting Players to Join